 This is good for teeth and bones.
 This includes calcium, phosphorus, magnesium, and protein.
 In addition, the calcium content is particularly impressive… 18% of the RDI (Recommend Daily Intake) in a single ounce.

-For people who don’t eat dairy, Chia seeds are an excellent source of calcium.
+For people who don’t eat dairy, these are an excellent source of calcium.
 Note: research shows that collagen is more important than calcium in a healthy bone structure.

 - High in fiber.